Kazhdan--Lusztig cells of $\mathbf{a}$-value 2 in $\mathbf{a}(2)$-finite Coxeter systems: Background

 Let $S^*$ be the free monoid on $S$, viewed as the set of words on the alphabet $S$.
 To distinguish words in $S^*$ from elements of $W$, we denote each word with an underline.
 For example, the words $\ul u=st, \ul v=ts\in S^*$ represent the same element $w=st=ts$ in $W$ if $s,t$ are commuting distinct generators in $S$.
 For each $w\in W$, the words $\ul w\in S^*$ that express $w$ with a minimum number of letters are called the \emph{reduced words} of $w$; that minimum number is called the \emph{length} of $w$ and written $l(w)$.
 More generally, we call a factorization $w=w_1w_2\dots w_k$ in $w$ \emph{reduced} if $l(w)=\sum_{i=1}^k l(w_i)$.
 In this paper, the notation $w=w_1\cdot w_2\cdot \dots \cdot w_k$ will always indicate that the factorization $w=w_1w_2\dots w_k$ is reduced.
 Whenever we have $z=x\cdot y$ for elements $x,y,z\in W$, we write $x\le^R z$ and $y\le^L z$.
 The relations $\le^R$ and $\le^L$ define two partial orders called the \emph{right weak Bruhat order} and \emph{left weak Bruhat order} on $W$, respectively.

 For each $w\in W$, we define a \emph{left descent} of $w$ to be a generator $s\in S$ such that $l(sw)<l(w)$, and we denote the set of left descents of $w$ by $\call(w)$.
 Similarly, a \emph{right descent} of $w$ is a generator $s\in S$ such that $l(ws)<l(w)$, and we denote the set of right descents of $w$ by $\calr(w)$.
-Descents can be described via reduced words:
+Descents can be described via reduced words: it is well known that for all $s\in S$ and $w\in W$, we have $s\in \call(w)$ if and only if some reduced word of $w$ begins with the letter $s$, and $s\in \calr(w)$ if and only if some reduced word of $w$ ends with the letter $s$.